ANIMAL HEALTH, WELFARE, AND THE FIVE DOMAINS

 Animal Housing Considerations:

-Supply of dry and comforable bedding6
+Supply of dry and comfortable bedding6

 Sufficient space for animals to move freely, with access to food, water, and fresh clean air6